Ray Chung: 2025 election campaign

 In mid April 2024, Chung co-founded a centre-right electoral ticket called Independent Together, which campaigned on a platform of zero rates increases, cutting council expenditure and reinstating lost car parks.
 Chung stood as both a councillor and mayoral candidate.
 Chung has also opposed the Wellington City Council providing social housing (regarding it as a central government responsibility) and advocated reducing the number of cycleways in the Wellington CBD.
 In response, Mayor of Wellington Tory Whanau defended the council's rate increases as a response to decades of "under-investment" in public infrastructure and utilities.
 Chung has positioned himself as a pro-business candidate who would not raise council rates, claiming that his opponents Whanau and former Labour cabinet minister Andrew Little would raise taxes and council spending.

 In May 2024, Chung confirmed that he would be running for the Mayor of Wellington at the 2025 Wellington mayoral election.
 On 6 June 2025, Chung formally launched his mayoral campaign.
 Though Chung ruled out cutting "core council services" such as parks, swimming pools, libraries, community facilities, he indicated he was open to slashing Council staff numbers including its climate change team.

 In October 2025, Chung lost the 2025 Wellington mayoral election to former Labour Party leader Andrew Little.
+Chung was the only Independent Together candidate who was elected to the Wellington City Council.
+He was elected as the third-place councillor for the Wharangi/Onslow-Western general ward, receiving just 44.51 votes more than fourth-placed Labour candidate Joy Gribben.